IgorBrandao42/Gaussian-Quantum-Information-Numerical-Toolbox-matlab/README.md

 ## Installation

-Clone this repository or download this toolbox into your project folder and import the toolbox:
+Clone this repository or download this toolbox into your project folder.

 # Running Example
-Add "Example" folder to yout MATLAB search path.
+Add "Example" folder to your MATLAB search path.

 In the file **Example_gaussian_state.m** there is a basic example of the capabilities of this Toolbox to simulate a multimode gaussian state and retrieve information from it.